 Where do Alpaca's live?

 80% of the worlds 4 million alpacas live in Peru.
-The alpaca fiber industry currently employs more than 120,000 local families in Peru.
+Because of this most of the alpaca wool on the market is 100% natural Peruvian wool.
+And, the alpaca fiber industry currently employs more than 120,000 local families in Peru.
 Here in the states, we often associate alpaca fibers with knit sweaters.
 But in Peru, they weave the fiber on traditional looms.

 What's the best alpaca fiber?